All Guides About Start Here

 Is it easier to raise prices or lower them after launch?

-Raising prices is significantly easier.
-Price increases can be framed around added value.
-Price decreases signal the product is struggling or overpriced, which damages trust and conversion.
+Raising prices is far easier.
+Price increases can be framed as added value.
+Price drops tell the market the product is struggling or was too expensive, which hurts trust and the share of visitors who become paying customers.
 Start higher than feels comfortable.

 +